SigmanGroup/Ni_stereoconvergent_coupling/README.md

 **Citation**

 This code is released under the MIT license.
 Commercial use, Modification, Distribution and Private use are all permitted.
-The use of this workflow can be acknowledged with the following citation: XX
+The use of this workflow can be acknowledged with the following citation: https://pubs.acs.org/articlesonrequest/AOR-4BU5KPI6WVZXCZQIEV98